 How Often Should I Expect Feedback?

 Most buyers don’t feel a need to post feedback unless something bad happens.
-A study by Dimensional Research found that buyers are 52% more likely to write reviews about bad customer service experiences than good ones.
+A study by Dimensional Research found that buyers are 52% more likely to write reviews about bad support experiences than good ones.
 Only 23% of those who had positive experiences bothered to write about them.

 On Amazon, this goes to an even greater extreme.
 Many sellers say that getting feedback on as few as 10% of their sales is really good.
 8% seems more common.*